 “I believe that we are all part of a larger reality that unifies us and connects us with the whole.
 Health would also be the way to relate to the whole and to understand that the whole affects us individually as well.”

-JeeSun completed a 2,200-hour massage therapy diploma from the MH Vicars School of Massage Therapy.
+JeeSun completed the manual osteopathic therapy program at the Manual Osteopathic College of Canada in Edmonton, Alberta in 2019.
+She also completed a 2,200-hour massage therapy diploma from the MH Vicars School of Massage Therapy in 2009.
 She has continued her education by studying stamina massage therapy, craniosacral therapy, myofascial cupping, and Physiokey training, a non-invasive neuro-stimulator for the treatment of acute and chronic pain.